Andy Kennedy has certainly left his mark on Ole Miss Basketball.

 The move took Kennedy from one highly successful coach in Valvano to another in Gene Bartow, whose teams had twice advanced to the Final Four.
 The move also took Kennedy's game to an even higher level.

-Kennedy, who completed his B.A. in history at UAB in 1991, continued his playing career after college, returning to Carolina to suit up for the NBA Charlotte Hornets.
+Kennedy, who completed his B.A. in history at UAB in 1991, continued his playing career after college, returning to North Carolina to suit up for the NBA Charlotte Hornets.
 He later began a three-year professional stint abroad, playing in Greece, Holland, Spain and Puerto Rico.
 With his background under Valvano and Bartow, Kennedy seemed destined to enter the coaching ranks after his playing days were over.
 That end happened sooner than expected, as he sustained his second ACL tear and subsequent fifth and final knee operation while playing in Puerto Rico.

 ANDY KENNEDY FILE